Ibou Badji: Wisconsin Herd (2022–2023)

 After going undrafted in the 2022 NBA draft, on 3 November 2022, Badji was named to the opening night roster for the Wisconsin Herd after signing an Exhibition 10 contract.

 On 18 November 2022, the Portland Trail Blazers announced that they had signed Badji to a two-way contract.
 On 7 March 2023, he underwent surgery on his left knee and was ruled out for at least eight weeks, thus missing out on playing the rest of the season.

 On 6 July 2023, Badji signed another two-way contract with the Trail Blazers, but was waived on 24 October.
 Six days later, he returned to the Herd.

 Portland Trail Blazers (2023–2024)

 On 22 November 2023, Badji signed another two-way contract with the Portland Trail Blazers.
 On 26 December 2023, Badji made his NBA debut for the Trail Blazers in a 130–113 win over the Sacramento Kings and two days later, he put up 7 points, 9 rebounds, and 3 blocks in 14 minutes of action in a 118–105 loss to the San Antonio Spurs.
+With those appearances, he became the first prospect from the NBA Academy Africa to successfully enter the NBA properly.